braveokafor/ollama-webui-helm/README.md

     - key: nvidia.com/gpu
       operator: Exists
       effect: NoSchedule
-  ingress:
-    enabled: false
-  service:
-    type: LoadBalancer
 ```

 ### Ingress

 This chart provides support for Ingress resources.
-If an Ingress controller, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) is installed on the cluster, that Ingress controller can be used to serve Ollama WebUI.
+If an Ingress controller, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik) is installed on the cluster, that Ingress controller can be used to serve Open WebUI.

 To enable Ingress integration, set `webui.ingress.enabled` to `true`.
 The `webui.ingress.hostname` property can be used to set the host name.